Advertiser & Editorial Disclosure

 The Nav Prime Card is not available in CA, NV, ND, SD.

 *Disclaimer: Nav Technologies, Inc. is a financial technology company and not a bank.
-Banking services provided by Blue Ridge Bank, N.A., and Thread Bank, Members FDIC.
-The Nav Visa® Business Debit Card is issued by Blue Ridge Bank, N.A. or Thread Bank, and the Nav Prime Charge Card is issued by Thread Bank pursuant to a license from Visa U.S.A.
+Banking services provided by Thread Bank, Member FDIC.
+The Nav Visa® Business Debit Card and the Nav Prime Charge Card are issued by Thread Bank pursuant to a license from Visa U.S.A.
 Inc. and may be used everywhere Visa cards are accepted.
-FDIC insurance is available for your funds on deposit, up to $250,000 through Blue Ridge Bank, N.A. or Thread Bank, Members FDIC.
 See Cardholder Terms for additional details.
+FDIC insurance is available for funds on deposit through Thread Bank, Member FDIC.
+All other features of the Nav Prime membership are not associated with Thread Bank.

 Have at it!
 We'd love to hear from you and encourage a lively discussion among our users.
 Please help us keep our site clean and protect yourself.
 Refrain from posting overtly promotional content, and avoid disclosing personal information such as bank account or phone numbers.